-Stock futures begin new week with declines on resurgence of coronavirus cases
+Stock futures plummet to begin new week on coronavirus concerns

 Continue Reading Below

-The major futures indexes are indicating a decline of 1.5 percent or more than 350 Dow points as of 12:02 a.m.
+The major futures indexes are off their worst levels, indicating a decline of 1.8 percent or more than 450 Dow points as of 5:50 a.m.
 ET.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE